 What does this mean for my ISO 27001 certification?

-When the ISO updates its Standards, it gives certified organisations a transition period to make the switch.
-For ISO 27001, this transition period is expected to be 12 to 24 months.
+When the ISO updates its Standards, they implement a transition period to make the switch.
+For companies with ISO 27001 certification, this transition period is expected to be 12 to 24 months.

 This gives you plenty of time to make the necessary changes, but once you do, you can demonstrate to your customers and stakeholders that your business’ processes conform to the latest best practices when it comes to information security.
 For this reason, it is best not to wait until the last minute to make the switch.
 If you are a customer of QMS, we’ll also help you to make this transition, re-writing your management system as necessary and guiding you through the process step-by-step.